nik-neg/phonebook/README.md

 * images can only be stored as `jpeg` and `png`
 * image filtering currently only supports `grayscale`, `blur` and `saturation`; please set blur and saturation to `0` if you don't want to apply them
-* scrolling is fully functional, but can be improved in terms of user experience

 <div align="center">